LearnOnDemandSystems/docs/lod/convert-vm-gen.md

     ![SCSI Adapters](images/scsi-adapters.png)

-## Attach New VM Prifle to Lab Profile
+## Attach New VM Prifle to Lab a Profile

 1. Navigate to the Lab Profile you would like to attach your new Gen 2 Hyper-V VM to.
 1. Select the **Edit Settings link** on the top right corner of the page.